 As for web hosting, there are hundreds of providers out there to choose from.
-I usually go with Bluehost.com.
-They have a quick and easy signup process, and they give you a free domain when you sign up for hosting.
+I usually go with Bluehost.com when launching a new website or blog.
+They have a quick and easy signup process, and you get a free domain when you sign up for hosting.

-Their hosting plans start at $3.95 per month – very affordable.
+As a little bonus, I’ve negotiated an exclusive hosting package for you starting at just $2.95 per month (yep, that’s a shameless affiliate link).
 However, you need to pay for a minimum of 12 months up front.

 When you’ve finished your signup and you’re logged in to your hosting admin area, you can create a homepage right away.

-You can either use WordPress to create your portfolio website (quick, easy, and powerful), or simply use the File Manager to view your website files on your hosting account.
+You can either use WordPress to create your portfolio website (quick, easy, and powerful), or create a few simple HTML and CSS files to create a web page from scratch.

 If you’re using Bluehost, there is a folder called “public_html”.
-That’s where you can upload your first website files created with HTML and perhaps some CSS.
+That’s where you can upload your HTML and CSS files via FTP.

 For a very basic website, start by writing a few paragraphs of content using HTML.
 Write a short bio about yourself and why you’re learning coding and web development.
 Also, you could add a link to your LinkedIn or Twitter profiles, so people can find out more about you.

-Finally, just name your file “index.html” and upload it to the public_html folder in your File Manager.
+Finally, just name your file “index.html” and upload it to the public_html folder using an FTP client or your File Manager.

 Congratulations!
 You now have a portfolio page online!